paulchou03/STRproject/README.md

+The purpose of this project is to identify the alleles from the 8 major loci when given a FASTQ file.

 The txt file contains all of the possible alleles and their respective reverse complementaries in sorted order.

 Example of what STRproject.cpp will output: